GuillaumeSalhaGalvan/GuillaumeSalhaGalvan.github.io/index.md

 ## News

 - **Dec.
-2021**: I have finished writing my Ph.D. thesis, which will be online soon!
+2021**: I have finished writing my Ph.D. thesis, which will be online soon.
 - **July 2021**: We got two papers accepted at **[RecSys](https://recsys.acm.org/recsys21/)**.
 See you in Amsterdam in September!
 - **May 2021**: Our **[paper](https://arxiv.org/pdf/2106.03819.pdf)** tackling user cold start on **[Deezer](https://www.deezer.com/fr/)** has been accepted at **[KDD](https://www.kdd.org/kdd2021/)**!
 - **April 2021**: Our work on **[FastGAE](https://arxiv.org/pdf/2002.01910.pdf)** has been published in **[Neural Networks](https://www.journals.elsevier.com/neural-networks)** (impact factor: 8.05).